mathineau/pangaea-clustering-intro/README.md

 To illustrate the aforementioned Pangaea Ultima concepts in action, let us dissect the exhilarating day to day job of a travel guide author.
-Perhaps it will help us gain some deeper insight as to what our described system should do and, at the very least , we will acquire some sympathy for the human condition.
+Perhaps it will help us gain some deeper insight as to what our described system should do and, at the very least , we will acquire some empathy for the human condition.
 As a starter, imagine you have in your hand a hardcopy of your typical off the shelf travel guide book from our celebrated author.
 What's to be found inside?
 Well, the concept of a travel guide seems to be oriented around the